OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging-openshift/instructions.md

 After the application is up and running, you can access the application by making a GET request to the **/systems** endpoint of the **inventory** service.

 To access the **inventory** microservice, use the **inventory/systems** URL, and you see the CPU **systemLoad** property for all the systems.
-Be aware that it will take a couple of minutes for all of the services to start up so you may have to wait to recieve the expected output.
+Be aware that it will take a couple of minutes for all of the services to start up so you may have to wait to receive the expected output.

 ```
 curl http://localhost:9085/inventory/systems